 We currently use third-party data center hosting facilities to host certain components of our solutions.
 Our operations depend, in part, on our third-party providers' abilities to protect these facilities against damage or interruption from natural disasters, power or communications failures, cyber incidents, criminal acts and similar events.
 In the event that any of our third-party facility arrangements is terminated, or if there is a lapse of service or damage to a facility, we could experience service interruptions in our solutions as well as delays and additional expenses in arranging new facilities and services.
-The COVID-19 pandemic and people continuing to work from home may increase the likelihood of service interruptions or cyber incidents at these data center hosting facilities.
+People continuing to work remotely may increase the likelihood of service interruptions or cyber incidents at these data center hosting facilities.
 Any changes in third-party service levels at our data centers or any errors, defects, disruptions, cyber incidents or other performance problems with our solutions could harm our reputation.

 Any damage to, or failure of, the systems of the communications providers with whom our data center provider contracts could result in interruptions to our solutions.
 The occurrence of spikes in usage volume, natural disasters, cyber incidents, acts of terrorism, vandalism or sabotage, closure of a facility without adequate notice or other unanticipated problems could result in lengthy interruptions in the availability of our services.
 Problems faced by these network providers, or with the systems by which they allocate capacity among their customers, including us, could adversely affect the experience of our customers.
-The COVID-19 pandemic and people continuing to work from home may increase the likelihood of these problems with such network providers and their capacity allocation systems.
+People continuing to work remotely may increase the likelihood of these problems with such network providers and their capacity allocation systems.
 Interruptions in our services might cause us to issue refunds to customers and subject us to potential liability.